Nolan Jones Preview, Player Props: Rockies vs. Orioles

 - Jones is hitting .278 with 15 doubles, a triple, 13 home runs and 29 walks.

-- Jones has picked up an RBI in 31.4% of his games this season, with two or more RBI in 18.6% of his games.
-He has also plated three or more runs in four contests.
+- Jones has driven in a run in 22 games this year (31.0%), including 13 games with more than one RBI (18.3%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.